grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

        Create additional `selectors` blocks for each field selector you want to apply.

-    4. To use a label selector to limit the number of discovered Pods, add the following block inside of the `discovery.kubernetes` component.
+    1. To use a label selector to limit the number of discovered Pods, add the following block inside the `discovery.kubernetes` component.

        ```river
        selectors {